Fantasy (fragrance): TV Commercial

-On the day of the fragrance’s release, the television advertisement premiered exclusively on AOL before making its broadcast debut on MTV’s Total Request Live on September 16.
+The television commercial premiered online through AOL on September 15 before its broadcast debut on MTV’s Total Request Live one day later.
 The commercial was directed by Billy Woodruff, who had previously worked on several of Britney Spears’ music videos, in collaboration with Radical Media producer Chris Rouchard and director of photography Paul Laufer.
-Visual effects were produced by Aaron Kisner and Method Studios.
-Additional contributors included editor Robert Duffy of Spot Welders, colorist Stefan Sonnenfeld from Company 3, and audio mixer Jeff Payne of Eleven Sound.

 In the advertisement, Spears is depicted as a goddess who encounters a hunter, portrayed by Nick Steele, in a forest setting.
 When she mentions leaving for her world tour, the hunter shoots her with a “magic love arrow,” causing her to remain with him.

 Fantasy: Promo CD

 A limited-edition promotional extended play (EP) was released alongside the fragrance.
 The CD included the songs Breathe on Me and And Then We Kiss, previously featured on Spears’ fourth studio album In the Zone and her remix album B in the Mix: The Remixes.
 The enhanced CD also contained the television commercial directed by Billy Woodruff.